TropComplique/ShuffleNet-tensorflow/README.md

 ## Implementation details
 * I use reduced in size ShuffleNet: in the original paper it has more layers.
-But it is easy to change the code in `shufflenet/architecture.py` to make it like the original.
+But it is easy to change a couple of parameters in `shufflenet/CONSTANTS.py` to make it like the original.
 * For the input pipeline I use `tf.data.TFRecordDataset`.
 * For data augmentation I use 56x56 sized random crops and random color manipulations.
 * I use a reduce-on-plateau learning rate scheduler.